mrBettazzi/exercise-tracker/README.md

   }
 }
 ```
+> usage of Links and anchors os not the best way here, delete should have been a button.
+Some refactoring suggested.

-And finally the `src/components/exercise-edit.component.js` component file, see how it's very similar to the **create** component :
+And finally we promote the `src/components/exercise-edit.component.js` component file.
+> see how it's very similar to the **create component** ...
 ```
 import React, { Component } from 'react';
 import axios from 'axios';